riskydissonance/DevOpsInf/README.md

 * Jenkins
 * Sonar
 * Artifactory
+* Nginx reverse proxy for all the above.
 * Postgres for DB

+Just running `docker compose --build up` should start all the above infrastructure and allow them to communicate.

+Config-as-code is a WIP, but examples are provided.

 Volumes on WSL are mounted at: `/mnt/wsl/docker-desktop-mount-points`
 ### Nginx

 ##### Setting up a Self-signed cert